What is the importance of the Sun (solar energy)?, How does the Sun affect Earth’s climate?

 2. The Sun is the primary source of energy for Earth.
 It provides light and heat.
 The Sun is very necessary for other living organisms because it provides us with light for vision and to do our work.
 The Sun provides us with the heat to warm our bodies.

-The Sun provides some animals and humans (that feed on plants) with food as it helps the plants to make their food through the photosynthesis process. which is the process by which they convert light energy into chemical energy.
+The Sun provides some animals and humans (that feed on plants) with food as it helps the plants to make their food through the photosynthesis process, which is the process by which they convert light energy into chemical energy.
 This energy is then used to produce food, which is the base of the food chain.
 Without sunlight, plants would not be able to grow, and animals would not have food to eat.

-3. The Sun is used in heating water and warming houses by the solar heater which changes the solar energy of the Sun into heat energy.
+3. The Sun is used in heating water and warming houses by the solar heater, which changes the solar energy of the Sun into heat energy.
 The heat energy is used in warming houses and heating water.

 4. The Sun is vital in the formation of clouds, rain, and winds.

-Water vapor is formed when the sun evaporates the water in the seas, the lakes and the oceans. and the clouds are formed When the water vapour rises in the sky, it cools and condenses forming the clouds.
+Water vapor is formed when the sun evaporates the water in the seas, the lakes, and the oceans.
+And the clouds are formed When the water vapour rises in the sky, it cools and condenses, forming the clouds.

-5. The Sun is very important in the formation of petroleum oil and coal.
+5. The Sun is very important in the formation of petroleum oil, and coal.
 It is one of the main factors in the formation of fuel.

 6. The Sun helps in the formation of fuel to operate the machines.

-7. It is advisable to expose the children to the Sun rays for suitable periods as the Sun emits ultraviolet rays that help in the formation of vitamin ” D “ which is necessary for bone growth, and immune function.
+7. It is advisable to expose the children to the Sun rays for suitable periods as the Sun emits ultraviolet rays that help in the formation of vitamin ” D “, which is necessary for bone growth and immune function.

 8. The Sun is used to generate electricity by the windmills.
 The windmills change wind energy into electric energy.
-The wind that is produced by the Sun is used in rotating the windmills which are used to operate the generators (dynamos) to generate electricity.
-The Sun is used to generate electricity by solar cells and windmills, The solar cells change solar energy into electric energy.
+The wind that is produced by the Sun is used in rotating the windmills, which are used to operate the generators (dynamos) to generate electricity.
+The Sun is used to generate electricity by solar cells and windmills.
+The solar cells change solar energy into electric energy.

 9. Sunlight exposure can also boost your mood and help to regulate your sleep-wake cycle.
-The sun warms us up, it lifts your mood to a state of tranquility and radiance, It eases depression as it keeps you happier and fit, the sun brightens your surroundings, and makes colors more vibrant, It’s a great energy booster, It helps keep internal balance and rhythm.
+The sun warms us up, it lifts your mood to a state of tranquility and radiance, it eases depression as it keeps you happier and fit, the sun brightens your surroundings, and makes colors more vibrant, it’s a great energy booster, It helps keep internal balance and rhythm.

-10. The sun drives weather, ocean currents, seasons, and climate, and makes plant life possible through photosynthesis, It is a star and the center of our solar system.
+10. The sun drives weather, ocean currents, seasons, and climate, and makes plant life possible through photosynthesis.
+It is a star and the center of our solar system.

 12. The sun can heal inflammation and can help with inflammatory skin conditions such as psoriasis, eczema, and acne.
 Sunlight has been associated with improving autoimmune diseases such as arthritis and inflammatory bowel disease.

-13. The sun gives us Vitamin D, it can prevent cancer as certain cancers have been linked to lower levels of vitamin D, The sun can strengthen bones, and Vitamin D helps the body absorb calcium and phosphate from our diets.
+13. The sun gives us Vitamin D. It can prevent cancer, as certain cancers have been linked to lower levels of vitamin D, The sun can strengthen bones, and Vitamin D helps the body absorb calcium and phosphate from our diets.

 14. The Sun‘s heat warms the Earth’s atmosphere, keeping the planet at a temperature that is hospitable for life.
 Without the Sun‘s heat, Earth would be a frozen wasteland.
 The Sun‘s heat helps to regulate Earth’s temperature.
 The Sun‘s rays warm the Earth’s surface, which in turn warms the air and oceans.
 This warmth is essential for life, as it helps to keep the Earth from freezing over.